 The Supreme Court overturned Roe on June 24, 2022, leaving the issue of regulating abortion to the states.

-In 2020, the vast majority of abortions — 93.1% — in the U.S. occurred in the first trimester, at or before 13 weeks of gestation, according to data from the Centers for Disease Control and Prevention.
+In 2020, the vast majority of abortions — 93.1% — in the U.S. occurred in the first trimester, at or before 13 weeks of gestation, according to the Centers for Disease Control and Prevention.
 Less than 1% were performed at or after 21 weeks.
 A full-term pregnancy is typically 38 to 42 weeks.